-The School of Education has two major divisions, undergraduate studies and graduate studies and one department, Health and Physical Education.
+The School of Education is organized into six departments: Teacher Education, Curriculum and Instruction, Physical Education and Recreation, Counselor Preparation, Educational Administration and Special Programs, and Doctoral Studies in Educational Leadership.
 Close cooperation exists among all departments, schools and colleges of the University in working out a program of preparation for the individual student.